AIKEN ELECTRIC COOPERATIVE, INC.

 506 – Payments by Check and Returned Items

 Checks received on delinquent accounts without signature will not exempt account from cut-off if scheduled.
-The Cooperative reserves the right not to accept payment in the form of a check or credit card if the history of an individual’s account reflects two or more returned items within a six month period or if the last item returned indicated Account Closed.
+The Cooperative reserves the right not to accept payment in the form of a check or credit card if the history of an individual’s account reflects two or more returned items within a six-month period or if the last item returned indicated Account Closed.

 In the event of a Returned Payment:

-1. A $30.00 service charge will be assessed for each time a payment is returned.
+A. $30.00 service charge will be assessed for each time a payment is returned.

-2. Returned items received for payment of membership and/or deposits that are returned by the bank will mean immediate termination of service of the affected account.
+B. Returned items received for payment of membership and/or deposits that are returned by the bank will mean immediate termination of service of the affected account.

-3. Returned items by the bank that were received as payment for reconnection of an account cut-off on delinquent will subject said account to immediate termination of service.
+C. Returned items by the bank that were received as payment for reconnection of an account cut-off on delinquent will subject said account to immediate termination of service.

-4. Returned items by the bank due to insufficient funds and the member’s account history reflects two or more returned items within the previous six month period will subject the account to immediate termination of service.
+D. Returned items by the bank due to insufficient funds and the member’s account history reflects two or more returned items within the previous six month period will subject the account to immediate termination of service.

-5. Returned items by the bank that were received on a member’s account on which a payment arrangement had been made will subject the account to immediate termination.
+E. Returned items by the bank that were received on a member’s account on which a payment arrangement had been made will subject the account to immediate termination.

-6. Returned items by the bank indicating Account Closed will subject the account to disconnection immediately.
+F. Returned items by the bank indicating Account Closed will subject the account to disconnection immediately.

-7. Returned items given for other reasons that are returned by the bank will be handled in the following manner:
+G. Returned items given for other reasons that are returned by the bank will be handled in the following manner:

-1. A preprinted notice will be sent requesting immediate payment for the item, plus a $30.00 service charge for the returned item.
+(a) A preprinted notice will be sent requesting immediate payment for the item, plus a $30.00 service charge for the returned item.

-2. (b) After five days, if no attempt has been made to clear account, service will be
+(b) After five days, if no attempt has been made to clear account, service will be

 disconnected.